Email & Password

 Women who were satisfied with their appearance had higher self-esteem, more sexual assertiveness and fewer sexual health problems, even if they were overweight.
 The secret to their success in the bedroom was all about their confidence in themselves and in feeling beautiful.

 Women struggling with self-image issues can find pregnancy challenging and many new mothers dislike their post-pregnancy figure and find it hard to lose the weight they put on.
-Lots of new mothers still weigh more 9 months after the birth and some never regain their pre-pregnancy body.
-Mothers who are dissatisfied with their body have worse mental health, putting them at risk of post-natal depression.
-They are more likely to over-eat to self-sooth or to under-eat.
+Lots of new mothers still weigh more 9 months after birth and some never regain their pre-pregnancy body.
+Mothers who are dissatisfied with their bodies have worse mental health, putting them at risk of post-natal depression.
+They are more likely to over-eat to self-soothe or to under-eat.